-One course beyond the 220-level of a modern foreign language, or one course beyond the 210-level plus study or internship in a non-English-speaking environment;
+Also required is one course beyond the 220-level of a foreign language, or one course beyond the 210-level plus study or internship in a non-English speaking environment.